anorrl/client/README.md

-# ANORRLClientSource
+# ANOther Roblox Retake Lol - client
-## What is this?
+## what is this?
-This is the client source for 2016E (March 16th 2016, at the time of writing this 10 year anniversary! :D ).
-This is the ANORRL fork, have a look around!
+This is the client source for ANORRL, it's based off the March 2016 source code (slowly but surely making it NOT roblox!).

-If you're daring, try make a mac build, an android build whatever!!
+If you're daring, try make a mac build, a android build whatever!!

-## Contributors
+## contributors

 Thanks to all these people for the contributions made to this project (of the client)